 - Shelters and rescues may hold extra fundraising drives and events to help cover the cost of the extra labor, pet supplies, and medical support needed during and after a disaster.
 I’ll share more about that in the next post.

 Does any of this relate to Wagaroo?
 Absolutely.
 Given the new resource challenges in the community, there will be fewer shelter and rescue spaces available for pets who need to be rehomed.
 Owner surrender waitlists grow because life is still happening that is totally unrelated to the disaster: someone loses a job and has to relocate to an apartment that doesn’t allow the 50-pound family dog; a senior parent dies and there is no family available to take in the resident kitty cat.
 Crises like this happen to loving pet owners every day.
 Wagaroo’s Family2Family program is available to help during these times, as a free support to the rehoming owners and to the shelters without space to offer.

 We all know that recovery goes on long after a disaster occurs.
 The effects of a hurricane, earthquake, or wildfire are felt in a community for years after the catastrophic event.
-How should we decide where to donate our time and our dollars to help?
-That’s the question I’ll answer in my next post!

 Have you experienced a natural disaster with your pets?
 I’d be very interested in hearing your story if you are ready to share it.
 I’m at email@example.com.

 PS Let's all pledge to get prepared for an emergency before it happens: http://www.redcross.org/get-help/how-to-prepare-for-emergencies/pet-disaster-preparedness

 This is my cat, Theo.
 He woud definitely hide under the bed if we were trying to evacaute.